tommycrest/weatherapp/README.md

 # Hi What's the weather?
-Application

 Simple and easy application for weather forecasting, with Yahoo Weather API and javascript.

 # Tech